yubol-bobo/llm_survival/README.md

 - **⏰ Temporal Analysis:** Turn-by-turn drift evolution and vulnerability windows
 - **📁 Clean Pipeline:** Individual model analysis from data to model-specific results
 - **🎨 Individual Visualizations:** Per-model plots and comparative individual performance
+- **🛡️ Survival Ranking by N_failures:** All results tables are ranked by the number of failures (N_failures, ascending), directly reflecting LLM robustness.
+C-index and AIC are included as supporting metrics.

 ---